 Senior Living Facilities:

-A great option for seniors that prefer a smaller setting with better care.
+A great option for seniors who prefer a smaller setting with better care.
 They are usually much less expensive and have 4 seniors together living under one roof.
 More of a home setting than a large facility with many people.

 Hospices care for seniors who have a terminal or life-limiting illness.
 Here, seniors still receive professional medical care, but the facility is more focused on providing compassionate care to the patients; reducing their pain and suffering so that they can live as comfortably as possible.

 Choosing a living arrangement for an elderly family member requires much thought and deliberation.
 As every circumstance is different, it’s important to assess your senior loved one’s needs and then consider every option available in detail.
-Only then will you be able to make the right and informed decision.
+Only then you will be able to make the right and informed decision.

 Contributed by: Sarah Keller

 We at Fairfield Family Care can assist in your need for quality home care for you or your loved one or respite relief for family caregivers.
 We can provide care for just a few hours a day, a few days a week, or 24-hour live-in care if needed.
 We assist clients with a full range of needs from basic laundry, healthy meal preparation, medication reminders, light housekeeping, and errands.

 The daily safety and comfort of our clients is our #1 concern.
 We insist on and we make it our mission to ensure that our caregivers will be the best fit for each individual need.